Siddhj2206/Cellar/plan.md

 4. **Technical Requirements**
    - Local runner management
    - Portable project structure
-   - Efficient symlink management for shortcuts
+   - Efficient shortcut management
    - Support for both existing games and new installations
    - Temporary prefix execution for utilities
-   - Template and preset management systems
-   - System health monitoring and validation

 This plan provides a comprehensive roadmap for implementing all requested features while maintaining good software engineering practices and user experience.
-The redesigned CLI interface makes the tool more intuitive and supports both simple game addition and complex installation workflows, with advanced features like templates, presets, dependency management, and system diagnostics.
+The redesigned CLI interface makes the tool more intuitive and supports both simple game addition and complex installation workflows.